Jongens: Background

-The movie was first screened on 9 February 2014 on NPO Zapp, a Dutch channel for children and young teens.
-The movie was a success so film distributor ABC Cinemien/ABC Distribution decided to release the movie in Dutch theatres.
+On 9 February 2014, the movie was first screened on NPO Zapp, a Dutch channel for children and young teens.
+The movie was a success, so film distributor ABC Cinemien/ABC Distribution decided to release the movie in Dutch theatres.
 This release was also a success so the film was sold to the United States, United Kingdom, Taiwan, Poland, France and Germany.
 Furthermore, the movie was shown at the Seattle International Film Festival, the Vancouver Queer Film Festival, the Out-on-Film-Festival in Atlanta and Frameline Film Festival.
 The film was also picked up by Netflix and later by other streaming services such as Prime Video.

 Soundtrack

 Sound design and mixing was done by Marco Vermaas and some music was produced by Rutger Reinders.